Andrew Crofts (author): Controversy

-Pete Bennett caused some controversy at the time of publication by cheerfully admitting to a Guardian journalist that he had not even read the book he was supposed to have written.
+Pete Bennett caused controversy at the time of his book's publication by admitting to a journalist for The Guardian that he had not read the book he was supposed to have written.

-Rumours have circulated about other controversial titles and how much or little input Crofts might have had in their creation, particularly since Robert Harris's book The Ghost, was widely presumed to be about Tony Blair, who has always stated that he did not use a ghostwriter for his own autobiography.
+Speculation has circulated regarding other titles and the extent of Crofts's input in their creation.
+This was particularly noted after Robert Harris's book The Ghost was widely presumed to be based on Tony Blair; Blair has always stated that he did not use a ghostwriter for his own autobiography.

-Through his blog Crofts has also been a vocal champion of electronic publishing for authors and traditional self publishing for those who need their books published privately.
+Through his blog, Crofts has been a vocal champion of electronic publishing for authors and self-publishing for those who need their books published privately.
 He was one of the first ghostwriters to launch his own website.
-In 2012 he joined the Management Committee of the Society of Authors.
+In 2012, he joined the Management Committee of the Society of Authors.